LevwTech/wa-gpt/README.md

 ## Open Source

 Curious about the journey behind WhatsApp AI Assistant and why it was open-sourced?
-Check out the detailed story and technical dive in this [LinkedIn article](https://medium.com/@levw/the-journey-of-my-saas-chatbot-from-launch-to-farewell-lessons-learned-technical-dive-4a4c1444f65a).
+Check out the detailed story and technical dive in this [Medium article](https://medium.com/@levw/the-journey-of-my-saas-chatbot-from-launch-to-farewell-lessons-learned-technical-dive-4a4c1444f65a).